 3. Summary of deployment plans (level of commitment, areas of float deployment, Argo missions and extensions) and other commitments to Argo (data management) for the upcoming year and beyond where possible.

-New Zealand floats: planned purchase and deployment of 2 Solo2 floats in the South Pacific a) Planned 2024 Kaharoa Voyage (~ January 2024) This is being designed around the delivery voyage of the replacement 'Kaharoa' from Spain to New Zealand.
+New Zealand floats: planned purchase and deployment of 2 Solo2 floats in the South Pacific a) Planned 2024 Kaharoa Voyage (~ January 2024)

 Deployments for other countries: